Data Law Navigator | Luxembourg

 *mature data protection regime with heavy sanctions for non-compliance, but with passive regulator OR mature data protection regime with low sanctions for non-compliance, but with repressive regulator

-- Law of 30 May 2005 concerning the processing of personal data and the protection of privacy in the electronic communications sector.
+- Amended Act of 30 May 2005 concerning the processing of personal data and the protection of privacy in the electronic communications sector.
+This Act is implementing Directive 2002/58/EC;

 Commission Nationale pour la Protection des Données, CNPD; https://cnpd.public.lu/en.html